holzman/fnal-art/README.md

 Status
 ======
+- No dictionary libraries built yet
+- Build of `art_Persistency_Common`
 - Build of `art_Persistency_Provenance`
 - Build of `art_Persistency_RootDB`
 - Generate and install minimal CMake support files so that client projects